Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Experiment Results and Discussion

 \subsection{Bimanual Planar Box Manipulation}

-Next, we evaluate our method on a planar box manipulation problem to motivate the need for geometry smoothing (RQ4).
-In this setting, the discontinuous gradients that arise between the actuated arms and the non-smooth normals from the box destabilize the method without geometry smoothing (Fig. \ref{fig:iiwa-box-rollout}a,c).
-While the closed-loop rollout remains within the reachable tube, once again validating \textbf{RQ1}, the box fails to approach the target, leading to a final goal error of 54 cm, which is in fact further from the goal than the initial state, due to the unstable gradients.
-In contrast, with geometry smoothing, we find a solution that gets much closer to the target, leading to a goal error of 9 mm.
-In this case, the closed-loop rollouts do not stay within the reachable tubes, as those discrepancies are not accounted for in the bound $E_\kappa(x,u)$.
-However, as noted earlier, the resulting error only leads to a small constant offset from the tubes for some states, while getting closer to the goal.
-Overall, this result demonstrates the need for geometry smoothing for manipulating objects with discontinuous surface normals, validating \textbf{RQ4}, though this is at the cost of tube validity (\textbf{RQ1}).
+\looseness-1Next, we evaluate our method on a planar box manipulation problem to motivate the need for geometry smoothing (RQ4).
+In this setting, the discontinuous gradients that arise from the discontinuous contact normals between the actuated arms and the box destabilize the method without geometry smoothing (Fig. \ref{fig:iiwa-box-rollout}a,c).
+While the closed-loop rollout remains within the reachable tube, once again validating \textbf{RQ1}, the box fails to approach the goal, leading to a large final position error, which is in fact further from the goal than the initial state, due to the unstable gradients.
+In contrast, with geometry smoothing, we find a solution that gets much closer to the target, leading to a goal error of 9~mm.
+In this case, the closed-loop rollouts do not stay within the reachable tubes, as the geometry smoothing-error is not accounted for in the bound $E_\kappa(x,u)$.
+However, as noted earlier, the resulting error only leads to a small constant offset from the tubes and does not grow over time.
+Overall, this result demonstrates the need for contact geometry smoothing for manipulating objects with discontinuous surface normals, validating \textbf{RQ4}, though this is at the cost of tube validity (\textbf{RQ1}).